(Los Sin Nombre)

 However, there is little of this that emerges on the screen there is one spookily haunting scene a few minutes in where the dead girl rings the mother telling her They only wanted you to believe I was dead.
 In the middle of the show, Carlos Lasarte gives an unnerving performance as the Hannibal Lecter-like cult leader being interviewed in a jail cell.
 However, take away all the abovementioned and there is almost nothing that would have to be changed in order to turn this into a routine police procedural about a detective and a mother searching for a missing girl.
 Jaume Balaguero generates such fine atmosphere that it is a shame that the film is not supported by any teeth.
 The ending arrived at is joltingly abrupt.

-Jaume Balaguero next went onto make the disappointing haunted house/occult film Darkness (2002), followed by the ghost story Fragile (2005), as well as creating the story for The Nun (2005) and producing Summer Camp (2015).
+Jaume Balaguero next went onto make the disappointing haunted house/occult film Darkness (2002), followed by the ghost story Fragile (2005), as well as creating the story for The Nun (2005), writing the script for Inside (2016) and producing Summer Camp (2015).
 He had his biggest with as co-director of the Found Footage film [Rec] (2007) and its sequel [Rec] 2 (2009) about an apartment full of infected zombies and solo directed a further sequel with [Rec]4: Apocalypse (2014).
-Balaguero subsequently went on to solo direct Sleep Tight (2011) about a malevolent apartment manager and Inside (2016).
+Balaguero subsequently went on to solo direct Sleep Tight (2011) about a malevolent apartment manager and Muse (2017).